MicrosoftDocs/win32/desktop-src/Memory/allocating-memory-from-a-numa-node.md

 ---
-Description: 'The following sample code demonstrates the use of the NUMA functions GetNumaHighestNodeNumber, GetNumaProcessorNode, and VirtualAllocExNuma.' ms.assetid: 'df025b35-fb6b-4987-806e-9c76e6b130a1'
+Description: The following sample code demonstrates the use of the NUMA functions GetNumaHighestNodeNumber, GetNumaProcessorNode, and VirtualAllocExNuma. ms.assetid: df025b35-fb6b-4987-806e-9c76e6b130a1
-title: Allocating Memory from a NUMA Node
+title: Allocating Memory from a NUMA Node ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Allocating Memory from a NUMA Node